How a marketing expert followed her higher calling into entrepreneurship through coaching, self-reflection and self-talk

-What do you do as a new entrepreneur with self-critical thoughts that make achieving success hard and keeps you feeling stuck?
+What do you do as a new entrepreneur with self-critical thoughts that make achieving success hard and keep you feeling stuck?

-In this podcast episode, Tania speaks with an executive & career coach, Terry McDougall, about her entrepreneurial journey and how to deal with the inner critic that’s making you feel that achieving success in your entrepreneur journey is hard.
+In this podcast episode, you'll hear from executive & career coach, Terry McDougall, about her entrepreneurial journey and how to deal with the inner critic that’s making you feel that achieving success in your entrepreneur journey is hard.

 Why Terry decided to become an entrepreneur in 2017 after 30 years of corporate business experience.
 (3:23)